 You can use the flash metering capability with external flash units of all kinds (TTL flashes must be set to Manual mode).
-The metering also works with digital backs.

 Rear sync is a useful feature used either for effect or to produce a more 'natural' look when combining long exposures involving light trails and flash.